IamClodate/IamClodate/README.md

 ### Hi there 👋

-This is my second online portfolio that I built using different syntaxes of programming including javascript amoungs others.
+Hello!
+I'm Clodate, a passionate software engineer dedicated to building efficient, scalable, and user-friendly applications.
+This portfolio showcases my projects, skills, and contributions using various programming languages and technologies.

 -->